Testing database interactions using Go

 - For integration testing — go-txdb with polluter.

-Each test runs in the isolated transaction and seeded with required data.
-So each test is independent and other tests afterward will not be failing depending on the order of execution.
-This also allows running all tests in parallel without fear of the race conditions.
+Each test runs in the isolated transaction and is seeded with the required data.
+So each test is independent and other tests afterward will not fail regardless of the order of execution.
+This also allows running all tests in parallel without the fear of the race conditions.

-This is the best what I found for now when it comes to testing the database interactions, hope you enjoyed.
+This is the best what I found for now when it comes to testing the database interactions, I hope you enjoyed it.